flutter/packages/packages/google_sign_in/google_sign_in/README.md

 ### Web integration

-The new SDK used by the web has fully separated Authentication from Authorization, so `signIn` and `signInSilently` no longer authorize Oauth `scopes`.
+The new SDK used by the web has fully separated Authentication from Authorization, so `signIn` and `signInSilently` no longer authorize OAuth `scopes`.

-Flutter Apps must be able to detect what scopes have been granted by their users, and if the grants are still valid.
+Flutter apps must be able to detect what scopes have been granted by their users, and if the grants are still valid.

 Read below about **Working with scopes, and incremental authorization** for